rpwagner/serverless-data/index.md

 ## Random Images

-Checkout the [Serverless Data Image Catalog](catalog/), a collection of random images.
+Checkout the [Serverless Data Image Repository](catalog/), a collection of random images.

+## Examples

+Read about [using HTTPS PUT](https://rpwagner.github.io/notes/2022/09/16/globus-https-put.html) to add data to Globus collections.

 ## Public Image